mi3nts/AirQualityAnalysisWorkflows/graphite/findings.md

 Here are my current findings on how to set up Graphite and ingesting CSV data.

 First, make sure you are in a Linux environment with Docker and Node.js installed.
-Also, the Node.js package `zx` is also needed to run the script.
+Also, the Node.js packages `zx` and `csv-parse` are also needed to run the script.
 Make sure it is installed globally, i.e. you installed it with `npm i -g zx`.

 Next, run Graphite on Docker: